singnet/dev-portal/docs/ai-consumers/service.md

 }

 ```

-You can edit the metadata file before publishing to IPFS, or perform changes using snet-cli through service subcommands that have the metadata-* prefix.
-For more information about how to manipulate the metadata using the python module, **click on this link here.**
+For more information about how to viewing the metadata using the python module, **click on this link here.**